 St Michael’s

-Known as one of USA’s top 10 Best Small Coastal Towns, St Michal’s has a unique and quaint charm to it.
+St Michael’s has a unique and quaint charm to it, and it’s yet another great spot to visit on any road trips from Washington DC.
 It’s a beautiful harbour town with some fantastic restaurants and upmarket shops.
 Here are the places we visited.

 We started with a tour of the Chesapeake Bay Maritime Museum, exploring the maritime history at this non-profit educational museum.
 It’s goal is to preserve the history, environment and culture of the entire Chesapeake Bay region.
 There are some fantastic ships and stories from history here, including the 1812 battle of St Michael with the British.